Home Local NewsDeveloping StoryWitnesses say Student was “Body-slammed” by TMU Security Outside Evan Solomon Talk

 by Janna Abbas

-The Campus Planning and Facilities building at 111 Bond St. where the student was held (OTR/Janna Abbas).
+The Campus Planning and Facilities building at 111 Bond St. where the student was held (OTR/Janna Abbas)

 A TMU student was forcefully seized and handcuffed by TMU security at the Evan Solomon Democracy Forum event on Friday.
+In response to the incident, TMU’s Students for Justice in Palestine is holding a rally this Wednesday on Kerr Quad.
+The group’s demands, listed in an Instagram post, include the termination of the two security guards involved.

 The student is one of eight people who disrupted the forum by interrupting the speakers, standing up, and making a statement, and were escorted out.
 After handcuffing the student, two TMU security guards took her to the Campus Planning and Facilities building, located at 111 Bond St., where she was held.

-Many of the protestors, including the detained student, were calling on Solomon and the Canadian government to impose an arms embargo on Israel.
+Many of the protesters, including the detained student, were calling on Solomon and the Canadian government to impose an arms embargo on Israel.
 Others were protesting the event’s focus on AI, citing the Israeli military’s use of AI in their attacks on Gaza.

 In the video, two TMU security guards can be seen forcefully pushing a woman of small stature to the floor of the George Vari Engineering and Computing Centre, and she can be heard saying: “You’re hurting me,” and “I can’t breathe.”
 The person filming the video can be heard asking security what they are doing and to release the student.

 “I’m not really sure why they body-slammed her.
-Some people [who disrupted the event] actually were even more aggressive and emotional than she was, and for some reason they went for her, ”said a Toronto Centre constituent who attended the event and who also spoke to OTR on the condition of anonymity.
+Some people [who disrupted the event] actually were even more aggressive and emotional than she was, and for some reason, they went for her,” said a Toronto Centre constituent who attended the event and who also spoke to OTR on the condition of anonymity.“

-Officers were originally “called to assist with crowd control,” but were told they were “no longer needed” when they arrived.
+TPS media relations said officers were originally “called to assist with crowd control,” but were told they were “no longer needed” when they arrived.

-The TMU Democracy Forum is a year-round series of talks that aims to engage political leaders from across Canada in dialogue about the most pressing issues facing Canadians today, according to its website.
+The TMU Democracy Forum is a year-round series of talks that aims to engage political leaders from across Canada in dialogue about the most pressing issues facing Canadians today, according to their website.
 Toronto Centre MP Evan Solomon, who was appointed Canada’s first AI Minister in May, was invited to be the forum’s first guest for the fall season.

 Martin Regg Cohn, Dr. Hossein Rahnama, and AI Minister Evan Solomon sitting on three chairs, on a podium, with a black background behind them, which displays the TMU and the dais logos.